BearWare/toolchain/README.md

 ### Dependencies for Building Windows Libraries

-Install *Microsoft Visual Studio Community 2019*.
+Install *Microsoft Visual Studio Community 2019*

+Install *Windows 10 SDK 10.0.19041.1* (or later) including "Debugging Tools for Windows"
+* Required by *WebRTC*

 Install *ActivePerl* or *Strawberry Perl* and place ```perl.exe``` in %PATH%.
 * Required by *ACE*, *MPC* and *OpenSSL*